New Spokane Repair Café at Perry Street Market teaches people how to fix household items in a 'throwaway society'

 Examples include things like rewiring a lamp, fixing a hairdryer or blender, repairing jewelry or refinishing wood items.

-The group is also looking for volunteers willing to share their expertise.
+Volunteer, Mark Safranek, is an expert at electrical issues and is on site to help.
+The group is also looking for volunteers, like Safranek, willing to share their expertise.

 As music wafted over the market Thursday, DeForest stood in the hot sun chatting with people in line at the tamale booth next to the Repair Café.
 One woman, a Montessori school teacher, jumped at the idea to bring the broken wooden toys from her classroom over for repair.

-Note: Editor’s note: This story has been updated to correct the spelling of Kent Larson and Julie Goltz’s names.